LSanten/LSanten.github.io/_mms-md/ALL.md

 - [[COLLABORATIVE-ECOSYSTEMS-A]] - No Title
 - [[COLLECTION-DRAWING-ARTWORK-DOODLES]] - A place where i dump my doodles and drawings
 - [[COLLECTION-GRAPHICS-UI]] - A collection of my graphics
-- [[COLLECTION-ILLUSTRATIONS-CONSCIOUS-ENGINEERING]] - An loosely structured collection of my visual works in the engineering realm
+- [[COLLECTION-ILLUSTRATIONS-CONSCIOUS-ENGINEERING]] - A loosely structured collection of my visual works in the engineering realm
 - [[COLLECTION-JUST-ENERGY-HUB]] - No Title
 - [[COMBAT-A]] - Insight: it's useful for a system of violence that we are conditioned to react to critique or voicing concern with feeling hurt and fighting back because it keeps our society in a state of fighting instead of working together
 - [[COMMUNICATION-A]] - It seems crucial to talk about how we talk